tammytankian/zabbix/README.md

 # Welcome to my Zabbix repository 😎

-Here I save my custom templates and some nice scripts I created 🔎
+Here I save my custom templates and some nice scripts I've created 🔎

 ‼️ Keep in mind I dont like to add that many triggers, as I think that is very particular for each person. ‼️